Cyber AssessValydex™by iFeelTech

 Quarter 2 2026: Detection and Response

-April-June priorities
+April-June priorities:

-Implement security information and event management (SIEM) or engage MSSP for monitoring
+1. Monitoring enhancement: Implement security information and event management (SIEM) or engage MSSP for monitoring

 • Open source options: Wazuh, Elastic Security